rgtoronto/Coursera_Capstone/data_science_methodology.md

   - remove the duplicated entries
   - finally create a flat table with all data merged in
   - normalize the data into a data frame

 ### Modeling and Evaluation
-- we can use different modelling method
+- we can use decision tree first, if the accurency doesn't reach the expectation, we can try another one.
-  - decision tree
-  - Logistic Regression
 - compare and evaluate the result to find the best method
   - split the data into 2 sets: training set and test set
   - compare the result and pick the best one